ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ![github_desktop_setup](https://cloud.githubusercontent.com/assets/19173079/24821330/a1c718e4-1bb3-11e7-8362-e3c6aa37bc7d.png)

 You do not have to create any repositories yet.
-You might notice a repository named Tutorial that is included with GitHub Desktop to help familiarize you with the flow.
-Feel free to experiment with it.
+If you notice a repository named Tutorial included with GitHub Desktop, feel free to experiment with it to help familiarize you with the operations.

 ## Creating the Web Gallery app on {{site.data.keyword.cloud_notm}} Platform
 {: #tutorial-create-app}

-To create a Cloud Foundry app, log in to [{{site.data.keyword.cloud_notm}} Platform](https://cloud.ibm.com/docs/runtimes/nodejs/updates.html) and click Create App (see figure below).
+To create a Cloud Foundry app, log in to [{{site.data.keyword.cloud_notm}} Platform](https://cloud.ibm.com/docs/runtimes/nodejs/updates.html) and click Create App (see figure).

 ![bluemix_create_app](https://cloud.githubusercontent.com/assets/19173079/24821420/0d9b0af8-1bb4-11e7-80e3-cd1d91d19460.jpg)